 Canadian-American Soprano Alicia Reid is a recent graduate of the University of North Carolina at Greensboro, where she completed her Master of Music in Vocal Performance.
 Reid received her Bachelor of Music in Vocal Performance at UNCSA, studying under Dr. Marilyn Taylor.

 Reid is a member of the Bel Canto professional choral ensemble in Greensboro, North Carolina.
 She received second place in the 2019 National Federation of Music Clubs Collegiate Vocal Competition and was a finalist in the 2016 Rosen Schaffel Concerto Competition at Appalachian State University.

-She has most recently performed the role of Königin der Nacht in Mozart's "Die Zauberflöte," Helene in Hindemith's "Hin und zurück" and the title character in "Little Red Riding Hood," a children's outreach opera with the UNC Greensboro Opera Theatre.
-Reid has performed in productions with Piedmont Opera, including the Shepherd Boy in "Tosca," First Spirit in "Die Zauberflöte" and various ensemble roles.
-Other credits from her time at UNCSA include Lauretta in Bizet's "Doctor Miracle" and the role of Phyllis in "Iolanthe" with Greensboro Light Opera and Song.
-Originally from Canada, Reid is also a classically trained harpist.
+She has most recently performed the roles of Phoebe in "A Gentleman's Guide to Love and Murder" and Glinda in "The Wizard of Oz," both with Community Theatre of Greensboro.
+Other past roles include Gilda in "Talk Opera," Königin der Nacht in Mozart's "Die Zauberflöte," Helene in Hindemith's "Hin und zurück" and the titular character in Little Red Riding Hood, a children's outreach opera with the UNC Greensboro Opera Theatre.
+Reid has also performed in productions with Piedmont Opera, including the Shepherd Boy in "Tosca," First Spirit in "Die Zauberflöte" and various ensemble roles.
+Credits from her time at UNC School of the Arts include Lauretta in Bizet's "Doctor Miracle," Bastienne in Mozart's "Bastien and Bastienne" and the role of Phyllis in "Iolanthe" with Greensboro Light Opera and Song.
+Reid is also a classically trained harpist